I had a student my first year teaching who had a habit of waiting for help before making any attempts on his own.

 It can be tempting to just give a student the word they are struggling with, but this can actually be counterproductive.
 Here is my step-by-step method of helping kids when they get stuck on a word.

-When your student is “stuck” and just stops reading, resist the urge to give him/her the word.
+When you call on a student to answer a question, you wouldn’t answer it for them, right?
+Just like we give wait time during whole-group instruction, when your student is “stuck” and just stops reading, resist the urge to give him/her the word.
 A little struggle is fine and even beneficial.
 If you just read the word for them, they won’t gain confidence or independence and will wait for you each time.
 I recommend waiting at least 5 seconds before prompting.

 2. Don’t Confirm or Deny